ADGEfficiency/dsr-rl/notes/markdown/2_intro_to_rl.md

 Control can be on or off policy - use general policy iteration to improve a policy using an on-policy approximation.
 On to off-policyness is a scale (agents vary in degrees).

+> Maybe the less we need to learn from deep learning is large capacity learners with large and diverse datasets - Sergey Levine

 Why would we want to learn off-policy?

 - we can learn about policies that we don't have